CubeCoders/AMPTemplates/stormworksguide.md

 ### Blacklist

-Simply a ban list, players can be banned in game, however, you have to remove their id from the ban list, similar to adding a player to the whitelist, however remove the `<id value="TheirID">`.
+Simply a ban list, players can be banned in game, however, you have to remove their id from the ban list, similar to adding a player to the whitelist, however remove the `<id value="TheirID" />`.

 ### Whitelist